wKovacs64/hibp/API.md

 When a password hash with the same first 5 characters is found in the Pwned Passwords repository, the API will respond with an HTTP 200 and include the suffix of every hash beginning with the specified prefix, followed by a count of how many times it appears in the data set.
-The API consumer can then search the results of the response for the presence of their source hash and if not found, the password does not exist in the data set.
+This function parses the response and returns a more structured format.

 **Kind**: global method of [<code>pwnedPasswordRange</code>](#module_pwnedPasswordRange)
-**Returns**: <code>Promise</code> - a Promise which resolves to plain text containing the suffix of every hash beginning with the specified prefix, followed by a count of how many times it appears in the data set if the given password has been exposed in a breach, or rejects with an Error
+**Returns**: <code>Promise</code> - a Promise which resolves to an array of objects each containing the `suffix` that when matched with the prefix composes the complete hash, and a `count` of how many times it appears in the breached password data set, or rejects with an Error
 **See**: https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange

 | Param | Type | Description |